thedudxo/Venta/README.md

 - Optionally only notify subscribers with the highest priority.
 - Create Priority Dictionaries that determine what order types should receive events in relative to eachother.

-# Why interfaces?

-### Pros
-- No unesseceary Sender/Args parameters (though you can add them if needed)
-- more explicit declerations:
-  - It's immedately clear when a class receives events
-  - Guarenteed to use the same method names
-- personally prefer ".Subscribe(x)" to "+="
-- The above features I've been able to add

-### Cons
-- Not core to c#
-- Sending an event has slighty weird syntax:
-    - ```myEvent.Send(s => s.OnMyEvent());```
-    - This is to allow any method signature to be used for receving the event.

 # Links
 - Documentation: https://thedudxo.github.io/InterfaceEvents/index.html
 - Nuget: https://www.nuget.org/packages/InterfaceEvents